doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

 #Appendix 1: iOS ViewControllers

-I have extremly limited iOS exposure but from poking around it seems that the iOS version of MVC is closer to MVP as the Controller directly manipulates the Views and also contains 'traditional' controller logic (even though posts and docs say its MVA).
-Would be intrested to hear an iOS devs take on this.
-Quite a lot of resposibilities which it seems earnt the title of [Massive View Controller](https://twitter.com/Colin_Campbell/status/293167951132098560).
+I have extremely limited iOS exposure but from poking around it seems that the iOS version of MVC is closer to MVP as the Controller directly manipulates the Views and also contains 'traditional' controller logic (even though posts and docs say its MVA).
+Would be interested to hear an iOS devs take on this.
+Quite a lot of responsibilities which it seems earnt the title of [Massive View Controller](https://twitter.com/Colin_Campbell/status/293167951132098560).

 - [Model View Whatever](http://khanlou.com/2014/03/model-view-whatever/)
 - [Apples MVC guidelines](https://developer.apple.com/library/ios/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html)